eeditiones/e-editiones-website/pages/get-in-touch.md

 ## Mailing List

 The mailing list serves as general communication hub for announcements, questions, suggestions, introductions, exchange of ideas and everything else you would like to share.
-Please note that this should not replace existing mailing lists like tei-l or exist-open, so please consider first if your particular question would better be asked on one of the more specialized lists.
+Please note that this should not replace existing mailing lists like TEI-L or exist-open, so please consider first if your particular question would better be asked on one of the more specialized lists.
 However, do not hesitate to communicate and remember: there are no silly questions and our community is open and welcoming.

 The list is subscription only and open to the public.
 Please subscribe [by filling out the form](https://admin.hostpoint.ch/mailman/listinfo/community_e-editiones.org).